 Fuzzy matching techniques are available with most, if not all, the leading software languages including R, Python, Java, and others (RosettaCode, 2018).
-SAS Institute offers four techniques for its users: the Soundex (phonetic matching) algorithm, and the SPEDIS, COMPLEV, and COMPGED functions to help make fuzzy matching easier and more effective (Sloan and Lafler, 2021 and 2022).
+SAS Institute offers four techniques for its users to use with SAS software: the SOUNDEX (phonetic matching) algorithm / function, and the SPEDIS, COMPLEV, and COMPGED functions to help make fuzzy matching easier and more effective (Lafler and Sloan, 2023 and 2022; Sloan and Lafler, 2021 and 2018).